datopian/tech.datopian.com/ckan/faq.md

 ## How to debug core CKAN code

 Currently, this docker-compose setup doesn't allow us to debug core CKAN code since it lives inside the container.
-However we can do some hacks so the container uses a local clone of the CKAN core hosted in our machine.
+However, we can do some hacks so the container uses a local clone of the CKAN core hosted in our machine.
 To do it:

 - Create a new folder called `ckan_src` in this `docker-ckan` folder at the same level of the `src/`
 - Clone ckan and checkout the version you want to debug/edit